MarketTrace

 Long/short ratio

-The L/S stat reads Binance's globalLongShortAccountRatio on the 15 m period, polled every ~5 m by the snapshot daemon.
+The L/S stat reads Binance's globalLongShortAccountRatio on the 15 m period, polled every ~5 m by the snapshot cron.
 Values above 1.0 mean retail accounts are net long; values below 1.0 mean net short.
 This is positioning of accounts, not flow — it sits alongside OBI and CVD in the side panel rather than in the quadrant plane.

 Freshness